eclipsesource/tabris-js/doc/selector.md

 ### composite.children()

 The method `composite.children(selector)` method returns a new widget collection containing the composite's current children that match the given selector.
 This includes only first generation descendants, so children of children are not part of the result.
+If the composite is a custom component (user defined subclass) that [encapsulates](#encapsulation) its children **the method will always return an empty `WidgetCollection`.

 The selector parameter defaults to `*`, so `children()` is the same as `children('*')`.